g4wwh/scarf/source/ssh_key.rst

 Generating an ssh key on Windows
 ********************************

 The recommended ssh client on Windows is PuTTY.
-To use PuTTY with ssh keys, you will need three components which you can get from the PuTTY website
+To use PuTTY with ssh keys, you will need three components which you can get from the `Putty <https://www.chiark.greenend.org.uk/~sgtatham/putty/>`_ website.

 * PuTTY
 * PuTTYgen